babashka/process/API.md

       For redirecting to Clojure's `*in*`, `*out*` or `*err*` stream, set the corresponding option accordingly.
-      The `:out` and `:err` options support `:string` for writing to a string output.
-You will need to `deref` the process before accessing the string via the process's `:out`.
+      The `:out` and `:err` options support `:string` for writing to a string output and `:bytes` for writing to a byte array.
+You will need to `deref` the process before accessing the string or byte array via the process's `:out`.
       To redirect `:err` to `:out`, specify `:err :out`.
       For writing output to a file, you can set `:out` and `:err` to a `java.io.File` object, or a keyword:
        - `:write` + an additional `:out-file`/`:err-file` + file to write to the file.